The Evolution of an Artist: From Commercial Success to Spiritual Fulfillment

 The Present: A Shift Towards Introspection

-Today, my artistic process has become a form of meditation and self-discovery.
-I’ve turned inward, exploring themes that truly matter in my life and in the world around me.
-My artwork now serves as a vehicle for contemplating our place in the universe, with each flower representing a microcosm of the greater cosmos.
+These days my artistic process has turned into a way of meditating and self-discovery.
+I have gone inside, delving into themes that are important to my own life and the world I live in.
+My paintings now act as a vessel for meditations on our place in the universe, each flower a microcosm of the larger cosmos.

 From the Garden to the Canvas